nixworks/public/news/2017/05/24/README.md

 ##### European migrant crisis
 ### [The Italian Coast Guard reports that at least 20 migrants are killed when their 500-passenger boat capsizes in the Mediterranean Sea off Libya's coast.
 About 1,700 people have been rescued in 15 operations since Tuesday. ](/news/2017/05/24/the-italian-coast-guard-reports-that-at-least-20-migrants-are-killed-when-their-500-passenger-boat-capsizes-in-the-mediterranean-sea-off-lib.md)
-_Context: Libya, Italian Coast Guard, Mediterranean Sea, European migrant crisis_
+_Context: Libya, European migrant crisis, Mediterranean Sea, Italian Coast Guard_

 ##### Mount Everest
 ### [Four climbers are found dead on Mount Everest, bringing this season's death toll to 10. ](/news/2017/05/24/four-climbers-are-found-dead-on-mount-everest-bringing-this-season-s-death-toll-to-10.md)